 Biography

-He holds a Ph.D. in Mathematics from M.I.T., is a recipient of fellowships from the Guggenheim, Bogliasco, and Rockefeller Foundations, among others.
+JOSEPH MAZUR (born in the Bronx in 1942) is Professor Emeritus Professor of Mathematics at Emerson College Marlboro Institute for Liberal Arts & Interdisciplinary Studies.
+He holds a Ph.D. in Mathematics from M.I.T. and fellowships from the Guggenheim, Bogliasco, and Rockefeller Foundations, among others.
 His works have appeared in Nature, The New York Times, The Guardian, The Wall Street Journal, Slate, Science, and many other publications.
-He has been profiled in media venues such as NPR's "The Hidden Brain" and PRI's "Innovation Lab", CBS, the BBC, Vox, Radio Australia, Radio Ireland, and dozens of others.
-He is the author of Euclid in the Rainforest: Discovering Universal Truth in Mathematics; The Motion Paradox: The 2,500-Year Old Puzzle Behind All the Mysteries of Time and Space; What’s Luck Got to Do with It?
-The History, Mathematics, and Psychology behind the Gambler’s Illusion; Enlightening Symbols: A Short History of Mathematical Notation and Its Hidden Powers; and Fluke: The Math and Myth of Coincidence.
+He was profiled in media venues such as NPR's "The Hidden Brain", PRI's "Innovation Lab", CBS, the BBC, Vox, Radio Australia, Radio Ireland, and dozens of others.
+He is the author of Euclid in the Rainforest: Discovering Universal Truth in Mathematics; The Motion Paradox: The 2,500-Year-Old Puzzle Behind All the Mysteries of Time and Space; What's Luck Got to Do with It?; The History, Mathematics, and Psychology behind the Gambler's Illusion; Enlightening Symbols: A Short History of Mathematical Notation and Its Hidden Powers; and Fluke: The Math and Myth of Coincidence.
 The Clock Mirage: Our Myth of Measured Time is his latest book.